elpaco-escience/scikit-talk/README.md

-# Welcome to `scikit-talk`!
+# Welcome to Scikit-talk!

-`scikit-talk` is an open-source toolkit for processing collections of real-world conversational speech in Python.
+Scikit-talk is an open-source toolkit for processing collections of real-world conversational speech in Python.
 The toolkit aims to facilitate the exploration of large collections of transcriptions and annotations of conversational interaction.

 ## Badges